sebgoa/cloudstack-books/en/clients.markdown

 CloudMonkey and introduce jclouds.
 Apache libcloud is a Python based API wrapper, once installed, a developer can use libcloud to talk to multiple cloud providers and cloud APIs, it serves a similar role as jclouds but in Python.
-Clostack is a clojure client.
-Clojure is receiving lots of attention recently for its clean functional programming style, clojure is the basis of Pallet which we will talk about in the next chapter.
-Clostack serves as a teaser for Clojure.
+We present Boto, the well-known Python Amazon Web Service interface, and show how it can be used with a CloudStack cloud running the AWS interface.
-Finally we cover Boto, the well-known Python Amazon Web Service interface, and show how it can be used with a CloudStack cloud.
+In the following chapter we introduce several high level wrappers for configuration management Salt-cloud for Saltstack and knife-cs for Chef as well as Apache Whirr for on-demand provisioning of clusters of virtual machine instances.

 The CloudStack API
 ===============